bordenet/ai-fundamentals-simple/docs/ai-first-transformation.md

 - **Metrics**: 40% faster issue resolution, improved junior developer productivity

 ### Implementation Strategy
 Ensure team members share ideas, experiments, and lessons learned from Day One.
-One solution is to establish and encourage adoption of a dedicated Slack channel. (e.g. #AI-First) Reward adoption based, understanding what motivates each respective person as you go about this.
+One solution is to establish and encourage adoption of a dedicated Slack channel. (e.g. #AI-First) Reward adoption, keeping in mind what type of feedback and/or recognition motivates each respective person.
 Help ensure team members aren't too shy or hesitant to contribute.
 - **Week 1-2**: Introduce basic AI tools and use cases
 - **Week 3-4**: Establish team best practices and guidelines
 - **Month 2**: Measure productivity gains and identify power users